petergoes/petergoes.nl/content/blog/back-to-basics-to-go-forward.md

 front-end community.
 Learning React, a bit of Vue, diving into ES6,7,...
 You know, like the rest of us.

-However, learning about all these frameworks, build tools and the like.
-I get the feeling of missing out on a more important part of our trade.
+Learning about all these frameworks, build tools and the like, I get the feeling of missing out on a more important part of our trade.
 Because the ultimate goal we all strive for, is to deliver a superb experience to our users.
 And we do that by shipping HTML, CSS, JavaScript and a bunch of images.
 There is